 The valuation of assets and rights must be performed according to specific rules.
-For instance, a property is valued at the highest of: (i) the acquisition value, (ii) the cadastral value or (iii) the value declared for other taxes.
+For instance, a property is valued at the highest of: (i) the acquisition value, (ii) the cadastral value or (iii) the value determined by the tax administration for other tax purposes.